 And third, it should be understood that the following timeline views are based on a new annual understanding of Biblical, Greco-Roman and Medieval era events.
 The annual accountability of historical events from the last five centuries is not in question because too many original documents exist that verify the annual count between events.

-Moreover, by dividing all dated Indo-European historical events from before the early Renaissance into these three primary timeline eras, we should start to see how historians once long ago could have also "partition history" in an attempt to make sense of the data available.
-The dated events of the Far East and New World cultures are not included in these three primary timeline eras because their ancient histories could have been "compromised" during the European colonization of these areas over the last five centuries.
+Moreover, by dividing the Judaic timeline count event dates of Western History from before the early Renaissance into these three primary timeline eras, we should start to see how historians once long ago could have also "partition history" in an attempt to make sense of the data available.
+The dated events of the Far East and New World cultures are not included in these three primary timeline eras because their ancient histories could have been "compromised" by Judaic historians during the European colonization of these areas over the last five centuries.

 A new number system was replacing the old Roman number symbol count system and great effort was done in translating numerical event dates.
 The newly invented printing press pushed new ideas into the minds of the very few who could even read their own names.
 And a large island continent was just discovered beyond the western ocean that needed a name and a new identity.

-While looking for important chronological documents from the early Renaissance that may have attempted to package Western History, I came across a German historian named Hartman Schedel who published THE NUREMBERG CHRONICLE one year after the voyage of Columbus.
-This illustrated document outlines Western History from Adam to the discovery of the New World.
+While looking for important chronological documents from the early Renaissance that may have attempted to package Western History, I came across a German historian named Hartmann Schedel who published THE NUREMBERG CHRONICLE one year after the voyage of Columbus.
+This illustrated document outlines Western History from the Biblical Patriarch of Adam to the discovery of the New World.

-Much of the Biblical Era of Western History includes B.C. event dates from Adam to Christ.
-Although the Holy Bible also includes New Testament event dates after Christ, many of these conventional A.D. dates were established many years after they truly happened by "historians" trying to make a record of Biblical history.
-This timeline era argument essay is primary concerned with the time unit values of the Old Testament because of certain calendrical mistakes in translating Hebraic history.
+Much of the Biblical timeline count of Western History includes B.C. event dates that are based on the Judaic timeline count -- which is founded on the assumed birthdate of the first Biblical Patriarch named Adam.
+Although the Holy Bible also includes theoritical New Testament event dates after Christ, all dates are founded on the Judaic timeline count and were established many, many years after they truly happened by "historical scholars" trying to make a record of Biblical history.

-For example, according to conventional Biblical history, there exist 3,761 "years" between Adam and Christ -- as in the year 3761 B.C. is the start of the conventional Hebrew Calendar.
-However, because other Biblical records also suggest the incredible view that persons like Methuselah lived some 969 "years", perhaps the Hebraic "year" value can sometimes be translated into meaning a "month" value -- thus the idea that 3,761 months existed between Adam and Christ is more plausible.
-If Methuselah lived only 969 months -- or about 78 years, then perhaps other dated conclusions from the Biblical Era were also miscalculated by some historians.
+For example, according to conventional Biblical history, there exist 3,761 "years" between Adam and Christ -- as in the year 3761 B.C. is the start of the conventional Judaic timeline count of the Hebrew Calendar.
+However, because other Biblical records also suggest the incredible view that persons like Methuselah lived some 969 "years", perhaps the Judaic "year" value can sometimes be translated into meaning a "month" value -- thus the idea that 3,761 months existed between Adam and Christ is more plausible.
+If Methuselah lived only 969 months -- or about 78 years, then perhaps other dated conclusions from the Biblical Era were also miscalculated by Judaic historians.

-This historical view is only one of several ways to "compress" the conventional timeline of Western History.
-There are many other ways to assign smaller timeline values to certain time units and numerical symbols once used by ancient historians.
-The Jubilee count is another Biblical time unit value I will explain later.
+This historical view is only one of several ways to "compress" the conventional Judaic timeline count of Western History.
+There are many other ways to assign smaller timeline count values to certain time units and numerical symbols once used by ancient historians.
+The Jubilee time count within the Hebrew Calendar is another Biblical time count unit value I will explain later.